balkuwai/Malaria-TDFS/README.md

 The deep learning model uses a function to create the convolutional network and then followed by a set of fully connected dense layers.

 If you have any questions or suggestions to this model please don't hesitate to drop me a line.

-You should really go through the Jupyter notebook as it has all my comments in it but I also provided the same code in .py format in case you don't want to run it in a notebook.